 As well as bed and breakfast accommodation in the farmhouse, Hall Farm is home to two beautifully restored hideaways.
 The Railway Wagon offers a completely self contained and secluded experience for those wanting to switch off and get away from it all, or to use as a base to explore the local area.
 Our unique Shepherd’s Hut provides a special glamping experience and is available from May to September.
-For The Railway Wagon, we provide a delicious starter breakfast hamper which contains local produce and mouth watering treats for your stay.
-A continental style breakfast full of local produce is provided for the the Shepherd’s Hut.

 Southwold, Walberswick, Dunwich and RSPB Minsmere are no further than a ten-minute drive away and Aldeburgh, Snape, and Orford are within easy reach.
 We are also a perfect place to stay if you enjoy walking and cycling.
 In fact you can stay without getting in your car again.

 Footpaths from the farm take you across meadows, heaths and by the banks of the River Blyth all the way to the coast, or inland to the market town of Halesworth.
 A secure lock up is provided if you want to bring bikes.
 If you travel by train, we can pick you up from our local railway stations at either Halesworth or Darsham, which are both ten minutes away.
 Trains from London take two hours and operate hourly.

 Food from the farm